dacodekid/gulp-factory/README.md

 Default: null

-> `gulp-factory` supplies only `file & encode` arguments (both optional) and takes care of calling your `callback`.
+> `gulp-factory` supplies only `file & encode` arguments (both are optional) and takes care of calling your `callback`.
 So, your plugin function could be in either one of the following signature.

 ```javascript
 function pluginFunction() {